akshayprabhu200/UCSD/src/pages/incoming.md

    - The rest will have large bins in their area where garbage can be thrown.
 For both cases, you will have a general landfill bin and a recyclable bin.
    - You will need to purchase a trash can and depending on the size of your can purchase a garbage bag such as this [13 gallon one](https://amzn.to/3sbfZSF) or this [30 gallon one](https://amzn.to/3qyioX1).

+6. **Does HDH lend out anything any tools/services?**

+   - **Vaccuum Cleaner**: You can borrow a decently sized vaccuum cleaner from HDH by collecting one from the mailrooms or HDH offices.
+There isn't any strict timeline to return them but they will usually make you sign a document asking for your flat number and PID.
+   - **Tool Box**: You can borrow a toolkit with things like spanners from HDH by collecting one from the mailrooms or HDH offices.
+There isn't any strict timeline to return them but they will usually make you sign a document asking for your flat number and PID.
+   - **Carts**: If you want to carry heavy stuff around, HDH provides a large cart which makes it easy to transport beds, mattresses, and other heavy items.

 ## Career Fairs

 1. **How do career fairs work?**